 Take from this lesson a renewed appreciation of the Lord’s love and care for us.
 Knowing therefore the terror of the Lord [2 Corinthians 5:11 (KJV)], share our hope with all who find themselves without hope.
 Be found watching and working when He comes to take us home.

 Questions to Ponder:

 - What does Jeremiah call to mind in our text?

-2. To what does Jeremiah attribute Israel not being totally consumed?
+- To what does Jeremiah attribute Israel not being totally consumed?

 - Why does Jeremiah say Israel was not consumed? (not the same answer as question two)

 - Why do we not deserve anything the Lord gives us?

-Author, educator, theologian, scholar and Navy veteran Rev. Chancellor Carlyle Roberts II earned a Bachelor of Science degree in multidisciplinary studies (religion and special education) and a graduate certificate in global studies.
+Author, educator, theologian, scholar and Navy veteran Rev. Chancellor Carlyle Roberts II was ordained a minister of the National Gay Pentecostal Alliance and holds a Bachelor of Science degree in multidisciplinary studies (religion and special education) and a graduate certificate in global studies.
 He served in the United States Navy as a Religious Program Specialist from 1981 to 1992 and also served in the Persian Gulf War.
 He has served as a pastor, a Bible teacher, and a Sunday school teacher.